Supporting the response to Coronavirus (COVID-19)

 The ground floor of our Dental Hospital at the Heath Park Campus is being used by the Cardiff and Vale University Health Board (CVUHB) to increase its emergency case handling capacity.

 In addition, the fourth floor of our Cochrane Building is being repurposed into a training facility for NHS staff.
 This will provide training on use of personal protective equipment equipment (PPE).
-We are also exploring whether some of our training suites in Ty Dewi Sant could be used for additional beds.
+Our Tŷ Dewi Sant building has also been made available to Cardiff and Vale UHB as a space for further training.

 In response to a request to support future contingency plans being made by the Welsh NHS, we have offered to make some of our student accommodation available for NHS staff.

 Researchers with expertise in relevant fields are being made available for media comment or to advise government and politicians.
 Doing so will allow both the public and key stakeholders to benefit from their research experience and expertise.

 Our research experts are also supporting the efforts of the UK authorities in a number of other ways:

 Analysts in the Wales Centre for Public Policy have supported the First Minister’s Expert Advisory Group with briefing papers on matters such as economic and social recovery, and how to support groups hardest-hit by recession.